domvwt/msc-thesis/thesis/thesis.md

 @akogluGraphbasedAnomalyDetection2014 highlights four main reasons for the suitability of graph structures in anomaly detection:

-**Inter-dependent nature of the data** -- "Data objects are often related to each other and share dependencies."
+**Inter-dependent nature of the data** -- “Data objects are often related to each other and share dependencies.”
 This can be observed in business ownership data through the relationships that connect individuals and companies in legal hierarchies and communities.

 **Powerful representation** -- Graphs offer a powerful way of representing inter-dependencies and long-range correlations between related entities.
 By using different node and edge types, as well as additional attributes, it is possible to represent rich datasets.
 These properties are valuable in capturing the different entity types present in a business ownership graph.
 A business, for example, will have attributes not shared by individuals, such as an industry classification code.

-**Relational nature of problem domains** -- "The nature of anomalies could exhibit themselves as relational".
+**Relational nature of problem domains** -- “The nature of anomalies could exhibit themselves as relational”.
 In the context of detecting anomalous business ownership, individuals and businesses may be anomalous through their unusual relationships with other entities.

-**Robust machinery** -- "Graphs serve as more adversarially robust tools."
+**Robust machinery** -- “Graphs serve as more adversarially robust tools.”
 It is suggested that graph-based systems are well suited for fraud detection, as bad actors will find it difficult to alter or fake their position in the global structure.

 <!-- A Comprehensive Survey on Graph Anomaly Detection with Deep Learning (2021) -->

 A thorough description of graph anomaly detection tasks and approaches is offered by @maComprehensiveSurveyGraph2021.
 Their taxonomy categorises tasks based on the graph component being targeted: nodes, edges, sub-graphs, or full graphs.
-The authors state their belief that "because the copious types of graph anomalies cannot be directly represented in Euclidean feature space, it is not feasible to directly apply traditional anomaly detection techniques to graph anomaly detection".
+The authors state their belief that “because the copious types of graph anomalies cannot be directly represented in Euclidean feature space, it is not feasible to directly apply traditional anomaly detection techniques to graph anomaly detection”.

 ### Graph Neural Networks